-The adjective urban is unusual in that it has no corresponding noun, unlike semantically related city/civic, metropolis/metropolitan or municipality/municipal.
+Urban came into English in C17 from Latin urbānus, meaning “of or pertaining to a city or city life,” which derived, in turn, from Latin urbs, “city.”
+The term appears only sporadically until the first half of C19, when it becomes common.
+This ubiquity was influenced by changing demographics.
+The spread of the railroad encouraged growth in industrial and manufacturing jobs, while newly mechanized farming techniques diminished the need for rural labor.
+These twin developments gave rise to more densely populated cities.
+The adjective urban is unusual in that it has no corresponding noun, unlike the semantically related city/civic, metropolis/metropolitan, or municipality/municipal.
 This fact may explain why the term soaks up other rhetorical colorings so readily.
-For example, in 19c urban began to connote movements of popular political unrest: “His urban, or sub-urban brother, the man of the multitude, the unit of the mob” (1837); and “[G]overnment has . . . found a counterpoise to the vehemence of urban democracy” (1849 ALISON Hist.
-Eur.
-I. ii.
-225).
-It is now striking that the related adjective urbane was used synonymously with urban until 19c, when its meaning began to be restricted to ‘having the manners, refinement, or polish regarded as characteristic of a town’.
-Urbane could then be used either approvingly (as in “His manners were gentle, affable, and urbane” ) or disapprovingly (“In Eustace Chapuys, master of requests, he had a man of law, … urbane, alert, unscrupulous” ).
+For example, in C19 urban came to connote movements of popular political unrest: “[H]is urban, or suburban brother, the man of the multitude, the unit of the mob” (1837); and “[G]overnment has . . . found a counterpoise to the vehemence of urban democracy” (1849).
+The related adjective urbane was used synonymously with urban until C19, when its meaning became restricted to “having the manners, refinement, or polish regarded as characteristic of a town.”
+The term could be used either approvingly (as in “His manners were gentle, affable, and urbane,” 1832) or disapprovingly (“In Eustace Chapuys, master of requests, he had a man of law, . . . urbane, alert, unscrupulous,” 1873).

-The rise of urban in popular speech was reflected in its increasing centrality to institutional and governmental initiatives introduced in 19c.
-In the UK, the Urban District Council replaced the older “sanitary district” in the 1890s in order to respond to an increasing need for services in more heavily populated county centers.
-These districts were in turn largely abandoned in the 1970s in another wave of municipal re-organization.
-In the US, an “Urban Renewal Fund” was first created in the 1950s to aid in the redevelopment of cities; and, in 1965, the Office of Housing and Urban Development (HUD) was created.
-These UK and US institutions reflect a strengthening assumption that the city is the appropriate locus for discussion of social and economic challenges that face society as a whole.
-The centrality of the countryside, as both the center of food production and the imaginative heart of the nation, was being displaced.
-In the US, urban development began to be increasingly associated with an agenda of racial reparation, since HUD had responsibility for outlawing housing discrimination, one of the major provisions of the 1968 Civil Rights Act.
-This association between development and reparation is underscored by organizations such as the National Urban League (founded in 1910), whose mission is to “provide economic empowerment, educational opportunities and the guarantee of civil rights for African Americans”.
+The rise of urban in popular speech was reflected in its increasing centrality to institutional and governmental initiatives beginning in C19.
+In the UK, the Urban District Council replaced the older “sanitary district” in the 1890s in order to respond to an increasing need for services in more heavily populated county centers; these districts were in turn largely abandoned in the 1970s in another wave of municipal reorganization.
+In the US, the “urban renewal” fund was first created in the 1950s to aid in the redevelopment of cities, and, in 1965, the Office of Housing and Urban Development (HUD) was created.
+These UK and US institutions witnessed the assumption that the city is the appropriate locus for discussion of social and economic challenges that face society as a whole.
+The centrality of the countryside as both the center of food production and the imaginative heart of the nation was being displaced.
+In the US, urban development became associated with an agenda of racial reparation, since HUD had responsibility for outlawing housing discrimination, one of the major provisions of the 1968 Civil Rights Act.
+This association is underscored by organizations such as the National Urban League (founded in 1910), whose mission is to “provide economic empowerment, educational opportunities and the guarantee of civil rights for African Americans.”